safe-global/safe-docs/pages/safe-core-sdk/onramp-kit/reference/MoneriumPack.md

 ## Reference

 The `MoneriumPack` class enables the use of Monerium services with Safe.
-To use it, create an instance of the pack and pass it to the `SafeOnRampKit` `init` method.
+To use it, create an instance of the pack and pass it to the `SafeOnrampKit` `init` method.

 This pack allows you to "Login with Monerium" by creating a connection between your Safe address and your Monerium account.
 This pack starts an authentication flow that uses the Monerium SDK to gain access to your account.